stackrox/kube-linter/README.md

 ## Install

-Binary downloads of can be found on [the Releases page](https://github.com/stackrox/kube-linter/releases).
+`kube-linter` binaries can be downloaded from [the Releases page](https://github.com/stackrox/kube-linter/releases).

 Download the `kube-linter` binary, and add it to your PATH.